dgabrielson/django-dept-studentperms/README.rst

 ==========================

-A application for tracking student special permissions.
+An application for tracking student special permissions.